-But for us, it is our profession, so to help property buyers, we have complied the following 7-steps to outline the process so you can have more confidence when buying a property.
+But for us, it is our profession, so to help property buyers, we have compiled the following 7-steps to outline the process so you can have more confidence when buying a property.

 1. Step 1 of the Buying Process – Get Finance Ready

 We wanted to start this article at the very beginning – right when you first make the commitment to invest in your future and purchase your very own property.

 When you first decide that buying a property is your next step, there are a number of things you will need to do to get on the front foot.

 First, get out and about and do solid research into the current market and property values.
 This will assist in making realistic goals for you next property purchase.
 The market will change when the time to actually buy comes, so monitor the market right up until you are ready to put in offers.
 This will keep you educated so you don’t frequently miss out on properties that appeal to you.

 Look for a mortgage broker that you trust so you can discuss your property goals with them.
 You may need to meet a few mortgage brokers until you find the right one for you.
 Some will be more focused on finding you the lowest interest rate.
 Others will create a longer term finance strategy.
 This will depend on you as an individual and what you are hoping to achieve in the future.
 All mortgage brokers will have their ideal clients so it is best to ask which type of property buyer that they specialise in.